Nissan VG engine: VG33E

 The VG33E is a 3275 cc cast iron block, aluminum head, SOHC version produced between 1996 and 2004.
 It has sequential fuel injection, two valves per cylinder with self-adjusting hydraulic followers, forged steel connecting rods, one-piece cast camshafts, and a cast aluminum lower intake manifold, with either a cast aluminum or plastic/composite upper intake manifold plenum.

 Bore and stroke are 91.5x83 mm.
 Compression ratio is 8.9:1.
 Output is 170 or 180 hp at 4,800 rpm, depending on year/vehicle, with 202 lbft of torque at 2,800 rpm.

 The VG33E was built in Smyrna, Tennessee, and used in SUVs, pickups, and minivans.
+It reportedly has remained in production in the Nissan Paladin (rebadged as Dongfeng Oting) as an optional engine for the Chinese market until 2015.